bobbyb832/petri-dish/README.md

 on every 500th turn for each dot it duplicates another dot that is on its team

-this goes on and on until there is only one team remaining... well the game still goes on because i have been too lazy to put a win condition its still a work in progress, and more for learning :)
+this goes on and on until there is only one team remaining...

+Future features
+  -UI where you can adjust parameters such as , population, starting stats, trail(on or off), etc...
+  -Win conditions

+Requirements
+  -python 3
+  -pygame